yasen-yankov/ios-docs/Guides/Chart/custom-drawing.md

     [_chart addSeries:series withItems:array];

-As you see we are using TKChartSeriesStylePaletteModeUseItemIndex palette mode and the result is:
+As you see we are using <code>TKChartSeriesStylePaletteModeUseItemIndex</code> palette mode and the result is:

 <img src="../images/chart-custom-drawing014.png"/>